dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 and outside passions I need to make time for, *and* internal thoughts on all of this that I need to journal and process.

-On top of that, late-stage capitalism fucking sucks, and finding space for joy and leisure while bearing (witness to) the everyday violences of white supremacy, capitalism, and colonialism is a lot.
-My tax dollars fund genocide, climate catastrophe marches on unabated, and tech companies are busy building themselves fake LLM friends to because they lack real ones, yet I still gotta Lock In because I have an assignment due at 11:59.
+On top of that, settler-colonial capitalism fucking sucks, and finding space for joy and leisure while bearing (witness to) the everyday violences of white supremacy, capitalism, and colonialism is a lot.
+My tax dollars fund genocide, climate catastrophe marches on unabated, and tech companies are busy building themselves fake AI friends because they don't have real ones, yet I still gotta Lock In because I have an assignment due at 11:59.

 Needless to say, I get overwhelmed sometimes.